SvenWesterlaken/mongo4j/README.md

 ## Saving

-Saving a mongo document in neo4j is executed as you would normally.
+Saving a mongo-document in neo4j is executed as you would normally.
+Therefore, return values will still be the same as without mongo4j.
 Post hooks of `Document.save()` & `Model.insertMany()` will cause the saved document(s) to be saved in neo4j as well.

+**Note:** The hooks for saving in neo4j are executed asynchronously.

 ```javascript
 const Person = require('path/to/models/person');